ankane/kms_encrypted/README.md

 There will also be `GenerateDataKey` events.

+## Alerting

+We recommend setting up alerts on suspicious behavior.

 ## Key Rotation

 KMS supports [automatic key rotation](http://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html).
 No action is required in this case.